monatis/clip.cpp/examples/image-search/README.md

 # Image search

-This example implements basic semantic image search using [usearch](https://github.com/unum-cloud/usearch) as a similartiy accelerated database.
+This example implements basic semantic image search using [usearch](https://github.com/unum-cloud/usearch) as a vector database for accelerated similarity search.

 Use `image-search-build` to build the database of images and their embeddings beforehand.
 Currently it does not support updating.

-Use `image-search` to seach for indexed images by semantic similarity.
+Use `image-search` to search for indexed images by semantic similarity.

 ### examples